ASC X9 Issues First Blockchain Terminology Standard

 “Terms such as ‘smart contracts’ and even ‘blockchain’ are often used differently and defined inconsistently in legislation.
 Establishing a common framework of terms that industry and policy-makers can use consistently will expedite global blockchain adoption and reduce friction points,” said Amy Davine Kim, Chief Policy Officer, Chamber of Digital Commerce, and vice chair of the X9A working group that developed the standard.
 “This standard establishes a universal vocabulary to build on as the technology and its applications evolve over time.”

 Originally, this project had been announced as an X9 Technical Report.
 However, because DLT in finance is still evolving rapidly, additional terms are cropping up and meanings are morphing; X9 determined that the material needed frequent focus and revision, and it was instead developed as a standard that will be continuously maintained, with revisions published every year or two.
+To contribute a change request or submit a new word and definition please click here.

 About the Accredited Standards Committee X9 Inc.